 Posted by Brigham and Women's Hospital December 4, 2012

-You’ve probably seen the signs at your doctor’s office, pharmacy, or local health department over the past few months: “Get Your Flu Vaccine Here.”
-But do you know why you need a flu vaccine every year and what’s the best time to get vaccinated?
+Each fall, you probably see lots of messages urging you to get your annual flu vaccine.
+But do you know why you need a flu vaccine every year and when is the best time to get vaccinated?
 Read on to get the flu facts.

 - What is the flu?

 Influenza (flu) is an infection of the nose, throat, and lungs caused by flu viruses.
 Symptoms of the flu include fever, muscle aches, sore throat, and a nonproductive cough.
 There are three major groups of flu viruses: Types A, B, or C. Within each group there are many different strains of flu viruses and they change frequently.
 Type A and B flu strains cause the most serious illness.

 Seasonal flu is not a specific type of flu virus.
 It refers to the group of flu viruses that cause illness each year from late fall to early winter.
 These viruses usually reappear each winter in slightly different forms.
 Each spring, public health experts from the Centers for Disease Control (CDC), the Food and Drug Administration (FDA), and the World Health Organization (WHO) review scientific information to determine which flu viruses are most likely to cause illness in the upcoming flu season.

 According to a study by the CDC, more than 200,000 people in the United States, on average, are hospitalized each year for illnesses associated with seasonal influenza virus infections.
 The flu also can be deadly.
 From 1976 to 2006, estimates of annual flu-associated deaths in the United States ranged from 3,000 to nearly 49,000 people.

 - Should I receive the seasonal flu vaccine?

 The CDC recommends that anyone over six months of age should receive the seasonal flu vaccine.